Introduction of Exception Handling in Java

-• An exception is a condition that causes a problem, which stops program execution suddenly and abnormally, from continuation from the point of occurrence of it.
+• An exception handling in Java is a condition that causes a problem, which stops program execution suddenly and abnormally, from continuation from the point of occurrence of it.

 • Exceptions are events and runtime hidden errors that arise suddenly and disrupt the normal flow of a program’s instructions during runtime which may lead to program termination or incorrect or partial results.